wermos/blog/_posts/2022-08-30-gsoc-the-details-of-my-project.md

 categories: gsoc
 ---

-In this post, I will discuss what exactly my work is, and how it ties in to the ACTS project.
-I will also talk about my mentors and what it was like to work with them.
+In this post, I will discuss what exactly my work is and its relation to the ACTS project.

 # Project Description